 Dr. Nussbaum has correctly pointed out that Aristotle's treatment of forms is fairly nuanced and involves a conception of forms as functional structures.
 Such functional structures are nevertheless geometrically inspired (the Ship of Theseus, animals, buildings, and so on.)
 Again, the wider sense described above takes its inspiration from algebraic structures.
 One key difference is the extremely limited role that objects (or, individuals in the archaic vernacular) play within structured systems - in many cases, they are eliminated entirely (for example, within certain formulations of Category Theory).

 Furthermore, I think we should carefully distinguish between structures and functional systems (which are fundamentally role-oriented - structures need not be role-oriented in any way they can merely interrelated with no other distinguishing roles or characteristics) and explore the idea that structuralism may be an explanation for functionalism (and shouldn't be identified as the same).

 This aligns with my criticism that many metaphors in philosophy are misguided.
 We should leverage modern maths and not be fettered to ancient notions of Geometry!

 So, there’s something wrong with conceiving Forms as substances (as has historically been noted).

 Substances are understood to be identity properties - the kind of property that makes a specific particular exactly what it is.
 Its essence.

 There are other arguments against substances as such.
 Some involve considerations about the appropriateness of this concept in the first place:

-This also explains why I and II can be substituted as symbols (Roman, Greek, Arabian numerals, etc.) because the choice of marks are irrelevant.
+IIcan be substituted as symbols (Roman, Greek, Arabian numerals, etc.) because the choice of marks is irrelevant.

 These independent considerations also motivate Connection Theory.